How to Get Licensed in Arkansas

 - Have reached the age of majority, eighteen (18).

-- Successfully complete sixty (60) classroom hours of real estate education of instruction in real estate principles, license law, and commission regulations from an accredited post-secondary school or a school or organization licensed by the Arkansas State Board of Private Career Education within thirty-six (36) months immediately preceding the date of the application;
+- Successfully complete sixty (60) classroom hours of real estate education of instruction in real estate principles, license law, and commission regulations from an accredited school within thirty-six (36) months immediately preceding the date of the application.

-- Have been licensed as an active real estate salesperson or broker for a period of not less than twenty four (24) months within the previous forty-eight (48) month period immediately preceding the date of application.
-However, upon written request such experience requirement may be waived for a real estate broker applicant who has held an active real estate broker license for a period of not less than eighteen (18) months; (if experience requirement was met in another jurisdiction, please furnish an official license history from that jurisdiction) or has experience acceptable to the commission in a field considered real estate related for a period of not less than twenty-four (24) months within the previous forty-eight month period immediately preceding the date of application (must submit a written history of experience for review by the commission);
+- Have been licensed as an active real estate salesperson or broker for at least twenty four (24) months within the previous forty-eight (48) month period immediately preceding the date of application.
+However, upon written request the experience requirement may be waived for a real estate broker applicant who has held an active real estate broker license in another state.
+Details of waiver options can be found HERE.

 - Send the proper forms and fees to the Arkansas Real Estate Commission to pay for your license no later than ninety (90) days after passing the examination.